zcfinal/LOVEU-CVPR23-AQTC/README.md

 ## Encoding

+For segmenting videos based on functions, see /encoder for further details.

 We utilize pretrained [S3D](https://github.com/antoine77340/S3D_HowTo100M) and [VideoCLIP](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT) to encode the videos and scripts.

 /pretrain/feature.sh is the script to conduct encoding.